PM issues call to arms to Tory MPs and says 2024 will see economy ‘bounce back’

 The mood in the tea rooms this week suggested Tory MPs were “very upset about the briefings over the weekend” and “it’s distracting their records, it’s distracting from our messaging”, he said.

-Asked the exchange between Mr Berry and the PM, the MP for Stoke-on-Trent North said: “Jake made it very clear that he’s behind the Prime Minister, that he’s absolutely committed to supporting the Prime Minister.
+Asked about reports that backbencher Jake Berry had challenged the PM over briefings against him on the weekend, Mr Gullis said: “Jake made it very clear that he’s behind the Prime Minister, that he’s absolutely committed to supporting the Prime Minister.

 “He’s not put a letter in, he thinks a leadership change would be nuts.”